 For decades, there were two certainties.
 The first was that the U.S. relied on corrupt foreign governments to power the nation, continually fearing that any disagreements with these regimes would send imports plunging and prices skyrocketing.
 The second was the parade of experts going on television and warning about peak oil and the pending apocalypse.

 Thanks to the transformation of the U.S. into Saudi America, bringing OPEC to its knees, those two inevitabilities of yesterday have been tossed into one of the many vast oil reserves in Texas or North Dakota.
-There is a renaissance occurring in the country’s energy sector, so let’s toast the drillers with a glass of Bubblin’ Crude and swim in the ocean of black gold.We value your comments!
-Please weigh in on our comment section below.
+There is a renaissance occurring in the country’s energy sector, so let’s toast the drillers with a glass of Bubblin’ Crude and swim in the ocean of black gold.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com